Learning Hub Fly Through

 - Trees and landscape

 Provisions have been made for the protection of the large Gum Tree in the Founders Court.
 This will include the expansion of the landscaped area to the South and into the current bitumen round-about.
+The landscaping of the current Founder Court will include the creation of a native reconciliation garden, to honour the historical connection to land on this site.

 All major trees along Tuscany Way will be preserved.